kartik077-cr7/Dashboard/README.md

 3) Javascript

 How To Install And Use:-
-1) Simply download the files (either directly or through git commands) than open the index.html to see how it looks until now.
+1) Simply download the files (either directly or through git commands) than open the index.html to see how it looks.

 Some Additional Features Used:-